 A fundamental question thus awaits President Napolitano: to grow UC or not to grow?
 Reverse the historic disinvestment in UC and rebuild for the long term, or stay on the present course?
 Recent years have been discouraging, but the desire for California to create a sustainable funding and organizational model for public higher education springs eternal.
 This is a political problem, and Napolitano is potentially a powerful political figure.
 While she walks into a challenging situation, she has walked into challenging situations before.
 Now is a time for optimism.

-John Aubrey Douglass is Senior Research Fellow – Public Policy and Higher Education at UC Berkeley and the author of The California Idea and American Higher Education (Stanford University Press).
+John Aubrey Douglass is Senior Research Fellow Public Policy and Higher Education at UC Berkeley and the author of The California Idea and American Higher Education (Stanford University Press).
 This article was modified from the original to correct that Napolitano served as Arizona attorney general, not as a state legislator.